 Related to IoT, individuals should have the right to have access to information on which these individuals base their actions with IoT - systems, - infrastructures and utilities.
 This information needs to be provided in a manner that is accessible to the non-expert and may benefit much from Open Educational Resources and prosumer (i.e. both producer and consumer) knowledge base.
-It is important to ensure that all stakeholders are able to participate in the discussions, and it is up to both governments and private sector to help ensure user education.
+It is important to ensure that all stakeholders are able to participate in the discussions, and it is up to both governments, academic institutions and the private sector to help ensure user education.
+In addition, we call for providing examples of practice around the world that help illustrate "good practice" as recognized to be so within a specific region and by specific stakeholders.